fabri1983/sgdk-video-player/README.md

 ### TODO
+- Tileset decompression worst case takes 249315 cycles (519 scanlines).
+Maybe develop custom compressor/decompressor?
-- If the use of new compression/decompression methods speed up the decompression over Stef's LZ4W then:
+- If the use of any of the alternative compression/decompression methods is better than Stef's LZ4W then:
-	- use new video (better definition and correct width and height) from VirtualDub2 project.
+	- use new video from VirtualDub2 project.
+Better definition and right width and height.
 	- new dims are 272 width x 200 height (34 * 25 tiles).
-	- update this README.txt steps.
+	- update README.md steps 2 and 4.
-- Try MOVIE_FRAME_RATE 15 once I finished all optimization changes.
-- Idea: call waitVInt_AND_flushDMA() with immediate flag so it starts flushing DMA.
-	- Move the enable/disable VDP into HInt (use conditions when not need to start the pals swap steps).
-- Idea to avoid sending the first 2 strips'pals and send only first strip's pals:
+- Idea to avoid sending the first 2 strips'pals (64 colors) and send only first strip's pals (32 colors):
-	- DMA_QUEUE the first 32 colors (2 pals) at VInt.
+	- DMA_QUEUE the first 2 pals (32 colors) at VInt.
-	- Use flushQueue from Stef's dma_a.s and flushQueue(DMA_getQueueSize())
+	- Use flushQueue from Stef's: flushQueue(DMA_getQueueSize())
 	- Add +32 and -32 accordingly in VInt and videoPlayer.c.
 	- Set HINT_PALS_CMD_ADDRR_RESET_VALUE to 32 in movieHVInterrupts.h.
 	- Hint now starts 1 row of tiles more than the already calculated in movieHVInterrupts.h.